WikiEducationFoundation/impact-visualizer/README.md

 1. `rspec` (tests are located in */spec* directory)

+## Configuring React Environment

+### Local setup

+In the project's root directory, create a `.env.local` file following the format of the `.env.example` file

+### Server setup

+In the project's root directory, create a `.env.production` file following the format of the `.env.example` file

 ## Deploying Updates to Server

 1. Ensure server has your public SSH key